dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 ### Creating a Kotlin Data Class

-As already mentioned, one of Kotlin's best feature is that it's a very concise programming language.
+As already mentioned, one of Kotlin's best features is that it's a very concise programming language.
 Most of the boilerplate code that Java developers are used to—like *getters*, *setters*, *equals*, and *hashCode*—were dropped in favor of a succinct syntax.
 Well, actually *dropped* is not the correct term here.
 Methods like *equals* and *hashCode* are automatically derived by the compiler, but one can still explicitly define them if needed.

 As the idea of our RESTful API is to enable users to manage a set of customers, our [Kotlin Data Class](https://kotlinlang.org/docs/reference/data-classes.html) is going to be called `Customer`.
 Let's start by creating a new directory called `model` in the `src/main/kotlin/com/auth0/samples/kotlinspringboot/` directory, and then let's add a file called `Customer.kt` in it with the following source code: